nwops/retrospec-templates/module_files/DEVELOPMENT.md

 ### Acceptance Tests
 Acceptance testing is sorta like combining unit testing and integration testing where it tests the code on real systems automatically across a wide range of operating systems.
-This is an advanced topic, so yu will want to master unit and integration testing first before writing acceptance tests.
+This is an advanced topic, so you will want to master unit and integration testing first before writing acceptance tests.

 ```shell